Pediatric Vision Care in Des Plaines, IL

 - Cloudy eyes: If the surface of the eye appears cloudy, the child may have a cataract that needs immediate intervention.
 Treatment typically involves a surgical procedure that removes the cloudy part of the lens.

 - Strabismus: Also known as crossed or turned eye, this condition causes eyes to become misaligned.
 Treatment depends on the cause of the misalignment, but it can usually be treated with corrective glasses, or, in more serious situations, eye muscle surgery.

 Vision examinations should start early in life and continue throughout a child's school years.
 Appropriate vision care at an early age is vital to giving your child the clear vision he or she needs to perform well in school.
 Just as you would take a child for regular wellness physicals, parents should also be scheduling comprehensive eye exams.

-Call (973) 777-3711 or contact Dr. Maged Boutros online for more information about pediatric vision care.
+Call (847) 824-3127 or contact The Midwest Center for Sight online for more information about pediatric vision care.